Conditions for Darwinian evolution in compartmentalized autocatalytic reaction networks: Results

-First, we test whether an autocatalytic chemical reaction system can exhibit bistability under the SD protocol.
-We consider a simple class of autocatalytic reaction systems consisting of two identical (but distinguishable) autocatalytic entities, ${\rm{X}}_1$ and ${\rm{X}}_2$, which consume the same substrate S (see Fig.\,\ref{fig:nullclines}A).
+First, to test whether an autocatalytic chemical reaction system can exhibit bistability under the SD protocol, we consider a simple class of autocatalytic reaction systems consisting of two identical (but distinguishable) autocatalytic species with symmetric autocatalytic kinetics, ${\rm{X}}_1$ and ${\rm{X}}_2$, which consume the same substrate S (see Fig.\,\ref{fig:growth-division}A).
 This system can exhibit two distinct growth states.
 The rate equations for this class of systems are:

-where $i=1,2$, and $s$ is the concentration of the substrate S. $r(x_i)$ is the reproduction rate of ${\rm{X}}_i$ as a function of $x_i$~\footnote{Here, we consider the reproduction rate functions are symmetric between ${\rm{X}}_1$ and ${\rm{X}}_2$ for the sake of simplicity.
-Later we also consider the asymmetric case in the Sec.\,II E.}.
-We assume $r(x)$ is a differentiable and non-negative function for $x \geq 0$, but otherwise place no restrictions on its form.
-Later we will discuss realistic possibilities for $r(x)$.
+where $i=1,2$, and $s$ is the concentration of the substrate S. $r(x_i)$ is the reproduction rate of ${\rm{X}}_i$ ~\footnote{Here, reproduction rate functions are kept to be symmetric between ${\rm{X}}_1$ and ${\rm{X}}_2$ for the sake of simplicity.
+However, the asymmetric cases are also feasible with this approach (see Appendix Sec.\,\ref{sec:asymmetric}).}.
+We assume that $r(x)$ is a differentiable and non-negative function for $x \geq 0$, but otherwise leave its form unrestricted; experimentally motivated examples are considered in Sec.\,\ref{sec:azoarcus}.
+We study this reaction system under the SD protocol with cycle interval $\varDelta t$ and the dilution factor $m$ ($=e^{\bar{\phi} \varDelta t}$) (see Methods and Models).
+Because substrate replenishment compensates for dilution, the total concentration of the components $s^{tot} = s + x_1 + x_2$ remains constant at $s^{tot} = \frac{\bar{\sigma}}{\bar{\phi}}$.